 - 206.10 Off-Street Loading.
 Off-street loading shall be provided, as specified in Section 312.
 Where possible, no off-street loading area shall be permitted on any side of a building facing adjoining lands within a residential zone, nor any side of a building facing an adjoining street. - 206.11 Off-Street Parking.
 Off-street parking shall be provided, as specified in Section 313. - 206.12 Signs.
 Signs shall be permitted, as specified in Section 322. - 206.13 Driveway and Access Drive Requirements.
 Driveways and access drives shall be limited to one (1) access drive per road frontage, unless said frontage exceeds three hundred feet (300), in which case, one (1) additional access drive shall be permitted.
 Driveways and access drives shall conform to Sections 300, 301, 302, and 303. - 206.14 Screening.
 A visual screen must be provided along any adjoining lands within a residential zone, regardless of whether or not the residentially-zoned parcel is developed. - 206.15 Landscaping.
-Any portion of the site not used for buildings, structures, parking lots, loading areas, outdoor storage areas, and sidewalks shall be maintained with a vegetative ground cover and other ornamental plantings. - A minimum twenty foot (20') wide landscape strip shall be provided along all property lines.
-Such landscape strip is not required for that portion of the site occupied by a joint parking lot and/or loading area shared by adjoining uses. - 206.16 Waste Products.
+Any portion of the site not used for buildings, structures, parking lots, loading areas, outdoor storage areas, and sidewalks shall be maintained with a vegetative ground cover and other ornamental plantings.
+(Amended by Ordinance No. 20-03, 09/14/2020) - 206.16 Waste Products.
 Waste dumpsters may be permitted within the side or rear yard, provided such dumpsters are screened from any adjoining roads or properties.
 All dumpsters shall be set back a minimum of seventy-five feet (75') from any adjoining residentially-zoned properties.
 All waste receptacles shall be completely enclosed within a fenced or masonry enclosure, equipped with a self-latching door or gate. - 206.17 Industrial Operations Standards.
 All industrial operations shall be in compliance with any Commonwealth of Pennsylvania and/or Federal government regulations, as required by the most recent regulations made available from these governmental bodies. - 206.18 Outdoor Storage.
 Within this Zone, outdoor storage is permitted, provided all outdoor storage areas are screened from adjoining roads and properties, and they comply with all of those setbacks specifically imposed thereon, listed in this section. - 206.19 General Provisions.
 All uses permitted within this Zone shall also comply with the General Provisions in Article 3.